H12ww/MA-CANet/README.md

 | η (%) — Residual artifact ratio | Lower is better |

 Statistical significance tested via Wilcoxon signed-rank test (paired t-test as alternative).

-## Reproducibility

-All random seeds are fixed to `42`.
-Experiments are fully configured via `configs/default.yaml` with no hardcoded hyperparameters in source code.